couchbaselabs/couchbase-nodejs-blog-api/readme.md

 Next, we refresh the session expiration and move through the middleware and back to the endpoint.
 If the session doesn’t exist, no `pid` will be passed and the request will fail.

+*\** Note: Now that we know how middleware works, challenge yourself to create a midleware to check for email and password on the `/account` and `/login` POST endpoints.
+It should be as easy as extracting the duplicated code to its own fuction, adding a call to `next()` after the if/esle and adding the newly named function as a second argument to the existing endpoints.

 Now we can use our middleware to get information about our *profile* in our account endpoint:

 ```javascript